stanislawbartkowski/mytpcds/README.md

 Prepare the server, the client and the connection. https://github.com/stanislawbartkowski/mytpcds/wiki contains a bunch of useful informations.

-In run.sh file uncomment the resource file appropriate for a particular database.
+In run.sh file uncomment the property file appropriate for a particular database and modify the file according to the environment.

 https://github.com/stanislawbartkowski/mytpcds/blob/master/run.sh